sds-edu/SDS-Kubernetes-Guide/README.md

 To a certain extent, Docker is widely used as a tool that makes it easy to package and deploy applications in containers.
 This ensures that applications behave consistently whether you are using them on your laptop or in the cloud.

-However, as the demands of scalability and intricacy increase, the containerised Docker may not fully meet these requirements.
+However, as the demands of scalability and intricacy increase, managing standalone Docker containers may not fully meet these requirements.
 This is where orchestration tools like Kubernetes come in.
 Many organisations are now adopting Kubernetes as an advanced abstraction layer to efficiently manage their containerised infrastructure.
 This simplifies workflows and enables teams to accelerate their processes.

 <sup> The above text was partially generated with the help of [ChatGPT](https://chat.openai.com/)</sup>